UC Davis and International Teaching

 Susan Lamb Cook performs for large assemblies as well as classrooms.
 Her assembly presentations include an introduction to the string family and its historical context.
 In using the cello as a solo instrument, she introduces students to listening skills and concert etiquette, while explaining various techniques used to play string instruments.
 Her individual classroom visits allow students to learn more about the steps it takes to become a professional musician and teacher, from disciplined practice to a lifetime of continued education.

-In 1990, Susan Lamb Cook founded the Sacramento Youth Symphony Chamber Music Workshop, which offers an intensive week of ensemble playing, introducing young musicians to chamber music literature and rehearsal techniques.
-This exciting program has continued to grow and develop over the years, receiving support and recognition from throughout the region as well as from the New York-based organization Chamber Music America and the Association of Chamber Music Players, Inc.
+From 1990 – 2019, Susan Lamb Cook was director the Sacramento Youth Symphony Chamber Music Workshop, a summer program which offers an intensive week of ensemble playing, introducing young musicians to chamber music literature and rehearsal techniques.
+Under Susan’s leadership, this exciting program continued to grow and develop, receiving support and recognition from throughout the region as well as from the New York-based organization Chamber Music America and the Association of Chamber Music Players, Inc.

 Affiliations and Publications

-Susan Lamb Cook is an active member of the California Association of Professional Music Teachers, the American String Teachers Association, and the Music Teachers Association of California, and is co-author with Norman Lamb of Guide to Teaching Strings.
+Susan Lamb Cook is an active member of the American String Teachers Association, the Music Teachers Association of California, and the California Association of Professional Music Teachers, and is co-author with Norman Lamb of Guide to Teaching Strings.
 She has contributed articles for publication by Chamber Music America and the American String Teachers Association.